If we can’t escape the Matrix, how do we decide from within it what matters most?

 Paul

 Jonah's mentor and father figure, he's devoted his life to building a piece of fungal biotechnology: a machine powered by mycelium.
-He helped usher Jonah into her field and her job and continues to provide guidance.
+He helped usher Jonah into her field and continues to provide guidance.
 But he's dying.

 Current Status